timescale/docs/README.md

 for the children will be displayed as "cards" below any content because of the **pageComponents** setting

 - Two of the examples above display a  navigation and page title text that is different from the name of their source Markdown files.
 For instance, the content for **Hypertables & Chunks** is found in the Markdown file `hypertables-and-chunks.md`.

-## Formatting & Content Rules
+## Formatting and content rules

 ### Internal page links